General Info - Safaris in East Africa

-When you are driving between Parks or different lodges/camps within the same Park, you will not be driving at game-drive speed.
+When you are driving between different lodges/camps, especially between camps in the same Park/reserve, you will not be driving at game-drive speed.
 The drive by comparison will be relatively fast, as your driver-guide is aiming to get you to your next destination in time for lunch.
 If you see something that you really want to stop for, however, then just ask him - he will also be on the look out for extraordinary sightings such as lions, but he will not automatically stop at every impala or zebra sighting.

-Although it is of course very tempting to spend the entire time behind the lens of your camera, so that you capture every potential second of the lion walking past, do remember to try to emerge sometimes and just enjoy the experience first hand.
+Although it is of course very tempting to spend the entire time whilst on a safari game drive behind the lens of your camera, so that you capture every potential second of the lion walking past, do remember to try to emerge sometimes and just enjoy the experience first hand.
 Especially on a night drive, unless you have a rock steady hand or you are a professional photographer, don't expect the night shots to win many awards!

 Most lodges will offer a laundry service, which will either be included in your rate as specified or it will be an additional cost (if it is the latter, the costs are normally listed per item so you can work out the potential end bill!).
 Dirty laundry is normally collected when housekeeping cleah the room in the morning, and returned the same day or at worst, the next morning.
 Please note however that due to culture, many of the lodges will not wash ladies underwear, but will leave a packet of soap powder in the bathroom so that you can wash anything yourself.